-Think about it this way: menus with less items tend to be of a higher quality than menus with 30 pages.
+Think about it this way: menus with fewer items tend to be of a higher quality than menus with 30 pages.
 It's Chilis vs Otherside Deli.

 They hire employees who don't believe in the company's values.

 As a small, customer-funded startup, it's tempting to just hire the first bloke that comes along and says they want to work for us.
-After-all, can I be picky when we're competing with the Facebooks and Googles of the world?
+After all, can I be picky when we're competing with the Metas and Googles of the world?